 Most often, children get a fever, headache and painful swelling on the side of the face just below the ears.
 The ovaries and testes can also get swollen.
 Complications include infection and swelling of the brain (meningitis and encephalitis) and deafness.

 Rubella is also called German measles.
 It is a viral infection spreading in a similar way as the other two.

 Rubella is often a mild illness with fever, joint pains and a rash.
 Most people recover well from it.
 However, if a pregnant woman were to get rubella in early pregnancy, her baby could be born with serious birth defects (like cataracts, deafness and heart defects), such babies can also be born with permanent damage to the brain.

 MMR vaccines are completely safe.
-A vaccine to come to patient use undergoes strict clinical trails both for safety and efficacy.
-Also, these vaccines are in use for more than three decades world over and have an excellent safety record.
+A vaccine to come to patient use undergoes strict clinical trials both for safety and efficacy.
+Also, these vaccines are in use for more than three decades the world over and have an excellent safety record.

 There were concerns raised about a link between childhood autism and MMR vaccine.
 However, this link was not found to be true and has been disproved.